sanket-pattern/prodigal/README.md

 Prodigal Test
 ==============================

-Data Science Test for Prodigal
+Data Science Test for Prodigal.
+Refer to the notebooks to view the Preprocessing and Use-Case construction.

 Project Organization
 ------------